 A Book Sprint to reshape learning spaces.
 This Book Sprint undoubtedly had a series of particularities.
 It is rarely that we get the chance to do a Book Sprint in Berlin, our headquarter’s town.
 An even bigger exception is that this book already had a publisher before a single word was written!
 Waxmann Verlag, German publisher focused on specialist literature for humanities and social sciences, agreed in advance on publishing the book these experts intended to write under the Book Sprints method… and here it is!
-Only 3 months after the publication, the book had impressive 1500 downloads only from Waxmann Verlag’s website.
+Only 3 months after the publication, “Hybrid Environments for Universities” had impressive 1500 downloads only from Waxmann Verlag’s website.
 Adding to the incredible publishing speed, we had an outstanding work space setting with various materials and furniture.
 Finally, it was our first experience with a remote participant co-authoring a Book Sprint.

 We gathered in the beginning of March at the Hybrid Lab of TU Berlin – Technische Universität Berlin – with a team of architects and academics to write a book intended to be a manifesto on a very important topic.
 The guiding question to the reflections was “Which organisational structures and processes at support a strategic and development?”.
 Being in Berlin, we took the opportunity to integrate our facilitators-in-training, Karina Piersig and Juliana Secchi.
 They joined this Book Sprint lead by our CEO and facilitator Barbara Rühling, and had the chance to progress yet more in their trainings towards becoming Book Sprints facilitators.